Nicholas Theodore: Research

-Dr. Theodore's main research focus is on complex spinal disorders, spinal cord injury, and advanced surgical technologies.
+Theodore's main research focus is on complex spinal disorders, spinal cord injury, and advanced surgical technologies.
 He has published over 300 peer-reviewed articles and book chapters, and has given more than 300 technical presentations.
 He is the recipient of several awards, including the Mayfield Award and the Tasker Award from the Congress of Neurological Surgeons, as well as being named in "US News Top Docs".
 He was one of the senior investigators in a multi-center study that tested a new medication for patients with spinal cord injury.
-Dr. Theodore has received an NIH RO-1 grant to study novel approaches to spinal surgery, as well as the development of customized devices for patients with spinal cord injury.
+He has received an NIH RO-1 grant to study novel approaches to spinal surgery, as well as the development of customized devices for patients with spinal cord injury.
 Less than 10% of these grants are funded nationally.

-In 2014, Dr. Theodore was the recipient of a United States Department of Defense grant to conduct a multi-center study evaluating the drainage of cerebrospinal fluid to treat of acute spinal cord injury.
-In 2010, Dr. Theodore founded Excelsius Surgical along with Neil Crawford and Mitch Foster, focusing on the development of a mobile real-time image-guided robot for spinal, brain, and biopsy applications.
+In 2014, Theodore was the recipient of a United States Department of Defense grant to conduct a multi-center study evaluating the drainage of cerebrospinal fluid to treat of acute spinal cord injury.
+In 2010, he founded Excelsius Surgical along with Neil Crawford and Mitch Foster, focusing on the development of a mobile real-time image-guided robot for spinal, brain, and biopsy applications.
 He sold Excelsius Surgical to Globus Medical four years later.
-In August 2017, the Globus Medical ExcelsiusGPS robot received 510k clearance by the FDA and Dr. Theodore performed the first case in the world on October 4, 2017.
+In August 2017, the Globus Medical ExcelsiusGPS robot received 510k clearance by the FDA and Theodore performed the first case on October 4, 2017.

-In 2020, Dr. Theodore, and his team, received a grant in the amount of $13.48 million from the Defense Advanced Research Projects Agency’s (DARPA) Bridging the Gap+ program to fund research in new approaches to treatment of spinal cord injury.
-With this grant, Dr. Theodore, and his team, including biomedical engineer, Dr. Amir Manbachi, are pioneering futuristic efforts to treat patients with spinal cord injury by integrating novel imaging and therapeutic ultrasound and electrical modalities.
-As part of this program, Dr. Theodore, and Dr. Manbachi work alongside a world-class team of experts, including teams at Johns Hopkins Engineering, Applied Physics Laboratory, Columbia University, and Sonic Concepts.
+In 2020, Theodore, and his team, received a grant in the amount of $13.48 million from the Defense Advanced Research Projects Agency’s (DARPA) Bridging the Gap+ program to fund research in new approaches to treatment of spinal cord injury.
+With this grant, Theodore and his team, including biomedical engineer Amir Manbachi, are involved in efforts to treat patients with spinal cord injury by integrating novel imaging and therapeutic ultrasound and electrical modalities.

-In 2020, Dr. Theodore published the largest series of patients who had undergone vertebral column shortening for tethered spinal cord syndrome.
+In 2020, Theodore published the largest series of patients who had undergone vertebral column shortening for tethered spinal cord syndrome.
 This article, which has the longest follow-up of other published series, established this procedure as a viable alternative to standard interventions.
 In 2023, the team received the FDA's 'Breakthrough Device Designation' for implantable ultrasound sensors for patients with spinal cord injury.

-Dr. Theodore joined the medical advisory board for Harvard MedTech, which specializes in developing new treatments that combine Virtual reality, behavioral health coaching and Artificial intelligence algorithms to retrain neural pathways within the brain.
+Theodore joined the medical advisory board for Harvard MedTech, which specializes in developing new treatments that combine Virtual reality, behavioral health coaching and Artificial intelligence algorithms to retrain neural pathways within the brain.